bkg2018/MLMD/docs/3-Writing.md

 ### III-2.1) Include directive<A id="a25"></A>

-The `.include` directive is followed by a relative file name which must be accessible from the main file root directory.
-The file is not necessarily relative to the file where the directive lies.
-It is written after the directive with no special delimiter or quote characters around it and it ends the line.
+The `.include` directive is followed by a relative file name, resolved against the directory of the file where the `.include` directive itself lies (not the main file's directory - an included file including another one uses its own directory as the base for that inner `.include`).
+The path is everything after the directive up to the end of the line, with only leading and trailing whitespace trimmed - it can contain spaces, and needs no delimiter or quote characters around it.

 MLMD documentation is organized as a main `README.mlmd` file with a main title and a global Table of Contents, which includes 5 other files containing the different parts